-With billions of users on the various social media platforms, social media is definitely one of the places your bride will share photos.
-There are so many options for uploading, storing, sharing, liking, commenting, and more on these platforms.
+With billions of users using various social media platforms, social media is definitely one of the places your bride could showcase her wedding photos.
+The multitude of options for uploading, storing, sharing, liking, commenting, and more on these platforms make it one of the most engaging ways for your bride to share her images - and for you to ensure visibility for your work.
 Take a look below at a few social sharing options your bride has when she wants to showcase the photos from her wedding day.

-Another social platform that is ideal for your bride to share her wedding images on is Instagram.
-This platform gets at least 90 million photos and videos shared each day.
-Your bride can post to her heart’s desire on her feed and even Instagram Stories.
+While planning her wedding, your bride has probably looked forward to those Instagram-worthy wedding detail photos.
+Now that you have delivered those lovely images, it’s time for her to share those on Instagram.
+This platform gets at least 95 million photos and videos shared each day.
+Your bride can post to her heart’s desire on her feed and even give a sneak peek of her wedding day through Instagram Stories.
 If you and your bride created a unique hashtag, she can use that on the images as she shares them.
 She can also tell her family and friends to use that same hashtag when they upload their photos.
 This will help place all the images in one area where everyone can view them all at once.

 Before the wedding day, Pinterest can be a valuable tool for planning and preparing.
 Chances are, your bride looked at Pinterest to gain inspiration for her photos, dress, accessories, details, and more.
 If your bride is an avid user of Pinterest, she may also share her images there once she receives them.
-For example, take a look at how Blogger Brides uses Pinterest to showcase behind-the-scenes details of how they plan their own weddings.
+For example, take a look at how blogger brides use Pinterest to showcase behind-the-scenes details of how they plan their own weddings.

 Wedding photographers are no strangers to online galleries, and many use them to deliver digital files to their clients.
-Online galleries can be used to share images from the engagement session and wedding day, and are often times used to help brides choose their favorite images for prints, albums, and more.
-Here are a few online gallery options brides can use to share their wedding photos.
+Online galleries can be used to share images from the engagement session and wedding day, and are oftentimes used to help brides choose their favorite images for prints, albums, and more.
+Here are a few online gallery options you can suggest to your brides as they look for the best way to share wedding photos.

 Shutterfly is an online platform that specializes in image publishing services.
 It also has the option for your bride to create a free website, specifically meant to host and share her wedding images.
 The Shutterfly share site allows your bride to upload and share images from her engagement, wedding, and even honeymoon.
 She and her loved ones can upload videos to the website, as well.